Very long-chain fatty acids

 3) Where do they come from?

-– The body makes too much
+– The body makes too much.

-– The body doesn’t remove excess amounts
+– The body doesn’t remove the excess.

 5) Which of these possibilities is correct?